Otomatyk/YourBackgroundEverywhere/README.md

 If you have found a bug, a performance issue, a suggestion or just a question, you can submit an Issue.
 Add a tag in the title such as (Bug) or (Feature) then describe your problems/idea.

-Star the project help me a lot :dizzy: !
+Star the project help me a lot ⭐ !